blindnet-io/blindnet.dev/blog/2022-06-21-summer-of-privacy.md

 If those still seem to complexe or frightening to you, just email [hello@blindnet.io](mailto:hello@blindnet.io), and we'll make sure to give you an answer right away.

-## Helping Everyone to Better Understand Privacy
+## Helping Everyone Better Understand Privacy

 While getting on with this huge project, we'll also make sure to keep you posted in any possible way.